uclh-criu/learning-datascience/README.md

-# UCLH Data Science Fellows training August 2021
+# UCLH Data Science Fellows Training 2021

-**in development**

 This repository contains the training materials for a two day course introducing R for the manipulation and visualisation of patient data.
-It assumes no knowledge of R, but is structured so that those know some R can also gain insights.
+It assumes no knowledge of R, but is structured so that those who know some R can also gain insights.

+Materials were designed primarily to be delivered in an online session by Andy South.
+Guidelines for self instruction are also provided, see below.

 The main aim of the course is to develop the capacity of clinicians to use R and other modern data tools to manipulate hospital generated data.

-The course uses patient data from UCLH related to the covid pandemic.

 In the longer term the aim is to help clinicians develop modern, reproducible data workflows – ‘good enough’ scientific computing - to make their work more efficient.
 We will be working to improve the interfaces between these practices and the hospital data systems.